Physical exam for laryngology

 Laryngeal Acoustic Testing - Vocal Capabilities

-I elicit a battery of vocal tasks and record them.
-These are described in a subsequent chapter on Vocal Capabilities.
-Usually I will have a focused differential diagnosis after this point in the exam.
+A battery of vocal tasks to elicit voice and record the sound.
+These are described in detail in Vocal Capabilities.
+Usually a focused differential diagnosis is possible by this point in the exam.
 I tend to write down my impression at this point in the exam to learn how accurate my ear is in predicting a pathology.

 Endoscopy & stroboscopy

-I use the information obtained in the history and during the vocal capabilities assessment to focus my endoscopy on the likely area of vocal pathology.
+Using information obtained in the history and during the vocal capabilities assessment focuses endoscopy on the likely area of vocal pathology.
 Details for endoscopically examining vocal cord structure and function are discussed.

 This backpage of my intake form is a guide for areas I typically attend to during an examination.